abhiabhi0/obsidan-programmerCave/LLD/06 - SOLID - Liskov Substitution, Interface Segregation, and Dependency Inversion.md

 ## Liskov Substitution Principle
-- states that objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program
+- <mark class="hltr-g">states that objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program</mark>
 - Let us take a look at our final version of the `Bird` class from [[05 - SOLID - Single Responsibility, Open-Closed Principle]]
 - We started with a `Bird` class which had SRP and OCP violations.
 We now have a `Bird` abstract class which can be extended by the `Eagle`, `Penguin` and `Parrot` subclasses.